LShun/electronics-commerce/README.md

 ## Intro
 This is a simple e-commerce website made as part of the ReactJS Training I had during my internship at Dassault Systemes.
 I had obtained permissions to display and share this work as part of my portfolio.

+## Pre-requisites

+- NodeJS LTS Version 16.16.0 or later (with npm 8.11.0 installed)

 ## How to use

 - Clone the repository.